wangxu-alvin/web_template/README.md

 ============
 Introduction
 ---------------------
 SpLite provides a lightweight, integrated and easy-use J2EE development environment with typical use case samples such as basic database manipulation, paginated representation, log, internationalization, uploading, test and so on.
-The so-called ‘SpLite’ is a simple combination of two open source project name’s abbreviations, **Sp**ring and ORM<strong>Lite</strong> which are the backbones of this project.
+The so-called ‘SpLite’ is a simple combination of two open source project name’s abbreviations, <strong>Sp</strong>ring and ORM<strong>Lite</strong> which are the backbones of this project.

 Main tools and respective division of work